OHDSI/Tantalus/readme.md

 # set appropriate variables
 output <- compareVocabularies( ... ) # Compare CDMs
-launchComparisonExplorer(output)     # View the results of the comparison queries via Shiny results <- diffVocabularies( ... )   # Create a diff report rmarkdown::render( ... )             # Render the markdown into an html file for easy browsing
+launchComparisonExplorer(output)     # View the results of the comparison queries via Shiny createDiffSummary( ... )             # Create a high level summary of the differences between the two vocabs
 ```

 Getting Involved